Explainer: Why did the secretive Supreme Court collegium publish a rare record of its workings?

 These events assume importance because of their timing.
 September 30 was the last working day before the Supreme Court (and the collegium) went for its 10-day Dussehra break.
 The court would next open on October 10.

 Lalit retires on November 8.
-According to the convention, a month before the retirement of the present CJI, the Union law ministry asks the chief justice to recommend his successor.
-Once this process begins, no new names are recommended by the collegium until the new CJI takes over.
+According to the convention, a month before the retirement of the present chief justice of India, the Union law ministry asks the chief justice to recommend his successor.
+Once this process begins, no new names are recommended by the collegium until the new chief justice of India takes over.

 Thus, no meeting on September 30 meant that a Lalit-led collegium would not be able to make any more appointments under the existing system, where the collegium had to meet physically to make decisions.